 5 Important Steps to Prepare for FMCSA’s New Registration System

-On April 28, 2026, the Federal Motor Carrier Safety Administration (FMCSA) announced the upcoming launch of a new registration system.
+On April 28, 2026, the Federal Motor Carrier Safety Administration (FMCSA) announced a set of required preparation steps tied to its upcoming new registration system.
+This update affects all carriers and drivers operating under FMCSA authority.

 Step 1.
 Make Sure You Can Access Your FMCSA Portal